FrankensteinVariorum/collationWorkspace/collationChunks/C21/output/Readme.md

 		</rdgGrp>
         ```

-- [] misalignment. all the "I" after "protectors" are in next app, for all versions aside from manuscript
+- [X] misalignment. all the "I" after "protectors" are in next app, for all versions aside from manuscript
-    - wrapped longToken around "protectors" in manuscript
+    - wrapped longToken around "protectors—" in manuscript
     - ```xml
     	<app>
     		<rdgGrp n="['protectors.']">